basicallynewbie/lotus/README.md

 read aboutjson.txt to get more information.

-jsonfile doesn't need to use UTF-8 encode now, but it's still recommended.
+jsonfile doesn't need to use UTF-8 encode now, but it's still recommended. you can choose whatever encode you want as long as you don't mix use.